Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

-The NoMad, unforgiving lands (developer tools, WIP)
+The NoMad, unforgiving lands.
+Explore the world, don't allow chaos to scare you, advance always.
+What is gone is gone for good, don't look back, let it go...
 .
 ##############################  OVERHAUL(WIP) ##############################
 This mod is an overhaul balanced towards exploring (no fortress building) and hardcore (very difficult but not impossible) gameplay.